HypeCheck

 What the Science Says

-L-Hydroxyproline is an amino acid that makes up a significant portion of collagen, the structural protein found in skin, cartilage, and connective tissue.
-In research settings, it is primarily used as a biomarker to measure collagen content in tissues — elevated levels often signal fibrosis or tissue damage, while its presence in supplements is marketed for skin and joint support.
-A derivative form, N-acetyl-L-hydroxyproline (NAHP), has shown in lab and tissue studies that it may reduce the formation of advanced glycation end-products (AGEs), which are compounds linked to skin aging and stiffening.
-No human clinical trials from the provided studies establish an effective dose or confirm benefits when taken orally as a supplement.
+L-Hydroxyproline is an amino acid that makes up a significant portion of collagen, the structural protein in skin, cartilage, and connective tissue.
+In research settings, it is primarily used as a biomarker to measure collagen content and tissue fibrosis rather than as a standalone supplement.
+A derivative called N-acetyl-L-hydroxyproline (NAHP) has shown in lab and tissue studies that it may inhibit the formation of advanced glycation end-products (AGEs), which are linked to skin aging and stiffening.
+No established oral dosing for humans exists from the provided studies.

 What It Doesn't Do